 |Salatpizza (danish)||Tomato sauce, shredded mozzarella, lamb kebab, iceberg lettuce, tomato, cucumber, creme fraiche dressing|

 The last one is one that has come to prominence in Denmark over the last decade.
 It’s basically a pizza with a kebab and a salad on top.

-Many of the pizzerias in Denmark are owned by people of Middle Eastern descent which means they also serve pita bread and durum with kebab.
-I haven’t found any information about where the “Salatpizza” originates, maybe it’s not even Denmark?
+Many of the pizzerias in Denmark are owned by people of Middle Eastern descent, meaning they also serve pita bread and durum with kebab.
+I haven’t found any information about where the “Salatpizza” originates; maybe it’s not even Denmark.